 Long Island Wine Country

 For queer travelers visiting the NYC region, a romantic weekend road trip through the rustic countryside of Long Island’s North Fork will rejuvenate you.
-Spend your days at wine tastings, exploring farm stands and quaint downtowns, and relaxing inside charming B&Bs.
+Spend your days at wine tastings, exploring farm stands and quaint downtowns, checking out some Long Island vineyard tours, and relaxing inside charming B&Bs.
 A trip to the lush, green and oh-so-serene North Fork wine scene is the perfect way to unwind.

 Walt Whitman Birthplace State Historic Site